UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 #### **As a developer I want to retrieve a certificate for my external service**

 Lets assume we have an externally facing site which we wish to expose via ingress and we want a valid Letsencrypt certificate.
-Two have two things to note here;
+Two things to note here;

 - the enable annotation `certmanager.k8s.io/enabled` which is a toggle to ask cert-manager to handle this ingress resource.
 - the Letsencrypt challenge `certmanager.k8s.io/acme-challenge-type`; note, technically the challenge is not required as `http01` is the default type, but I'm adding to highlight.